eastgenomics/eggd_dx_checker/README.md

 ## What are typical use cases for this app?

-Used to evaluate if any changes from weekly DNAnexus updates affect functioning of Sentieon germline FASTQ to VCF
+Used to evaluate if any changes from weekly DNAnexus updates affect functioning of Sentieon germline FASTQ to VCF.
+Should be run in conjunction with Sentieon germline FASTQ to VCF from the same FASTQs as the previously generated VCF against which to check.

 ## What data are required for this app to run?